 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh heavily; they punish a bin that was not built for the load.
-For these jobs, we route a reinforced 30-yard container with a heavier floor plate: we cap the fill volume well below the visual rim so the Lowboy maintains legal axle weight.
-We set this low-wall unit for your team; we also manage a general construction debris service for your lighter, mixed-material loads.
+Concrete tile, natural slate, and standing-seam metal weigh significantly more than asphalt: these materials punish a standard container.
+For such tear-offs, we route a reinforced 30-yard bin featuring a heavier floor plate and ribbed sides.
+We cap the fill volume well below the visual rim to maintain a legal axle weight; we also deploy a lowboy for safe transport.
+We handle mixed loads through our general construction debris service for your next project.

 Same-day Pickup for Fast Roof Project Turnover